Get into low gear an

 Get into low gear and take things slow.
 Get away from the hype and bustle of the city and enjoy some peaceful seclusion.
 Pitch your tent in the natural pecan orchard along the San Saba River on the ancestral lands of the Tonkawa, Lipan Apache and Comanche Nations.
-Take a dip in the river, paddle in our canoe or enjoy a walk around the property.
+Take a dip or paddle in the river or enjoy a walk around the property.
 Star gaze when the sun goes down (we have very dark skies!).
 You're likely to see wildlife such as deer and wild turkey, armadillos, all kinds of birds, bats, and if you're lucky an elusive bobcat or ringtail.
 This is a great place to just relax, read a book, or drop a fishing line in the river.
 We often have plenty of fresh eggs for sale from our happy, pasture-raised hens, as well as other farm products such as homemade granola and seasonal jams.
+A self-serve firewood stand for purchasing firewood is located across from our house when you enter the property (gathering firewood is prohibited).
 You're welcome to check out our farmstead works in progress as we gradually create our ecological farm.
 Want to collect your breakfast eggs yourself, give some love to our goats or see what's growing in the garden?
 Just let us know and we'll be happy to show you around.

 We provide fire pits.
 Bring your own charcoal or purchase a bundle of wood from us (please do not bring firewood with you as this can pose a biosecurity risk for our pecan orchard).
 Be aware that sometimes there are burn bans and only camp stoves will be allowed at those times.
 The road down to the camping area can be difficult for really low clearance vehicles, so you are welcome to park at the house and walk down if you prefer/need.
 It's about a seven to ten minute easy walk from the house and parking area.
 If we've had heavy rains, the road to the river may be impassable by motor vehicle, but we always give campers a heads up if this is the case before they arrive.

-Two compost toilet "outhouses" are located in the camping area.
+Compost toilet "outhouses" are located in the camping area for each site.
 We provide toilet paper and hand sanitizer.